alex-christiansen/gift-card-registration/README.md

 * Install [Chrome Driver](https://chromedriver.chromium.org/downloads).
 Chrome Driver is used in conjunction with Selenium to manupulate your browser.
 Make sure to download the correct Chrome version.
 This was built using version 97.
 You can see what version you are running by going to `Settings -> About Chrome` in Chrome.

-* Sign up for a free Google Cloud account (https://console.cloud.google.com/).
+* Sign up for a free Google Cloud account (<https://console.cloud.google.com/>).
 You'll need to this to create a service account so that the program can access the data in Google Sheets.

 ### Installation

 #### Create a Google Sheet

-1. Create a Google Sheet (https://docs.google.com/spreadsheets/d/1PqV52zh53bcpRZsde9E6uRnDqG08CHBgi4SOgKW1_AY/copy) using this exact template.
+1. Create a Google Sheet (<https://docs.google.com/spreadsheets/d/1PqV52zh53bcpRZsde9E6uRnDqG08CHBgi4SOgKW1_AY/copy>) using this exact template.
 Note: The data MUST reside in the first sheet in the workbook (if for some reason you have multiple tabs).
-You can call the sheet whatever you want.
+You can name the sheet whatever you want.

 2. DO NOT change the order of the columns.